-North Section – Medium sized lot for “Residents Only” near 501 Hopewell Road Glastonbury, CT
+Parking: Medium sized lot for “Residents Only” near 501 Hopewell Road Glastonbury, CT

+The main entrance near the Grange Pool is the trailhead for the .4 North Trail which follows Roaring Brook downstream through hemlock and black birch.
 There is a great swimming hole along a series of cascades (ask me about the time I saved a dog stuck on a ledge at the swimming hole in November).
-The area feels similar to Natchaug State Forest or Diana’s Pool and is a great place to spend time along the river.
-It is very popular in the summer.
+The area is similar to Natchaug State Forest and is a great place to spend time along the river.

-“During the 18th and 19th centuries, the area was home to several gristmills, sawmills, iron foundries and a cotton mill.
+Right next to the river (on private property) are the ruins of the Hartford Manufacturing Co. cotton mill part of the industrial corridor at Cotton Hollow.
+From the town’s site, “During the 18th and 19th centuries, the area was home to several gristmills, sawmills, iron foundries and a cotton mill.
 The imposing ruins of the cotton mill built in 1814 are still visible today. “

-“One of the best-known mills in town was Pratt’s Forge, which once existed within the present-day preserve.
+From the Autumn article below, “One of the best-known mills in town was Pratt’s Forge, which once existed within the present-day preserve.
 Also known as South Glastonbury Iron Works, the company forged 3,900-pound anchors for oceangoing vessels out of New York City and for shipyards in Portland and Essex.
 In 1960, one of Pratt’s descendants, Amy Pratt, would be the first to donate land for the preserve.”

-Hartford Courant (Marteka?) – Autumn in South Glastonbury’s Cotton Hollow (2012)
+Hartford Courant (Marteka?) – Autumn in South Glastonbury’s Cotton Hollow

 Peter Marteka – Glastonbury Aims to Preserve Storied History of Cotton Hollow (2015)